The largest 5th pivot may be the root of a 61st degree polynomial: A JuMP + Groebner Basis + Discriminant Polynomial Approach

 \subsection{Our structure for $n=5$}

 \RedSpade{\spadesuit} \mRedSpade{-\spadesuit} \RedDiamond{\diamondsuit} \mRedDiamond{-\diamondsuit} \RedClub{\clubsuit} \mRedClub{-\clubsuit}

-We investigate in depth a specific elimination sequence structure that we have seen many times in our JuMP experiments, and also lead to the growth $4.1325\dots$ reported in experiments by \cite{day1988growth, gould1991growth}.
+We investigate in depth a specific elimination sequence structure that we have seen many times in our JuMP experiments and that leads to the growth $4.1325\dots$ reported in experiments by \cite{day1988growth, gould1991growth}.
 At the end of this investigation we will be able to conclude that the reported value of $4.1325\dots$ is exactly the root of a $61^{st}$ degree polynomial.

 For ``at a glance'' viewing, the elimination sequence of interest is portrayed pictorially with card suits denoting complete pivoting equality constraints.
 We stress that these equality constraints are not inputs to an optimization run, but rather are outputs: